Inductive output tube: How it works

-Because of the every-household presence of the conventional television picture tube (Cathode-Ray Tube), it may be helpful to think of its principles of operation.
-Though the IOT does not produce a glowing phosphor output, internally many principles are the same.
+The IOT is a linear beam vacuum tube.
+As in the cathode-ray tube found in old televisions, electrons are produced by a heated negative electrode or cathode and accelerated by a high positive voltage in a structure called an electron gun at one end, forming a beam traveling down the tube.
+At the other end of the tube the beam does not produce a glowing phosphor picture as in a CRT, but passes through a resonant cavity which extracts its energy, then strikes a positive electrode and is absorbed.

-IOTs have been described as a cross between a klystron and a triode, hence Eimac's trade name for them, Klystrode.
+IOTs have been described as a cross between a klystron and a tetrode, hence Eimac's trade name for them, Klystrode.
 They have an electron gun like a klystron, but with a control grid in front of it like a triode, with a very close spacing of around 0.1 mm.
 The high frequency RF voltage on the grid allows the electrons through in bunches.
 High voltage DC on a cylindrical anode accelerates the modulated electron beam through a small drift tube like a klystron.
 This drift tube prevents backflow of electromagnetic radiation.
 The bunched electron beam passes through the hollow anode into a resonant cavity, similar to the output cavity of a klystron, and strikes a collector electrode.
 As in a klystron, each bunch passes into the cavity at a time when the electric field decelerates it, transforming the kinetic energy of the beam into potential energy of the RF field, amplifying the signal.
 The oscillating electromagnetic energy in the cavity is extracted by a coaxial transmission line.
 An axial magnetic field prevents space charge spreading of the beam.
 The collector electrode is at a lower potential than the anode (depressed collector) which recovers some of the energy from the beam, increasing efficiency.